zerosonesfun/hashtags/README.md

 # Hashtags
-Adds "hashtag to link" ability to Flarum.
-To be clear, this will simply look for a word which starts with "#" and turn it into a link.
-The link will perform a search if clicked.
-This does not do anything like track the popularity of hashtags.
-Still, it can be very helpful to be able to quickly point someone to a specific search term this way: Click #puppies, and you'll find more posts on puppies.
+Adds "hashtag to link" ability to Flarum by turning any word with begins with a "#" into a link.
+When the link it clicked, a search is performed for related posts.
+This does not track hashtag popularity.
+This is a very minimal extension which (besides the composer.json, readme.md, and license) is only 1 file.
+52 lines, 1.86 KB.

-Also as an added bonus, you can tag a phrase or multiple keywords with spaces, versus posting a traditional "hashtag."
-But, you will have to use a new BBcode which looks like this (uses a "t"):
+As an added bonus, you may tag a phrase or multiple keywords with spaces, versus posting a traditional "hashtag."
+But, you will have to use a BBcode which looks like this (uses a "t" for tag):
 `[t]your search phrase[/t]`

 ## Install